Get to the Bottom of Your Allergic Reactions!

 Skin Prick Testing For Allergies

-The skin prick testing for allergies, also called the puncture technique, involves applying liquid droplets of a concentrated allergen extract to the surface of the forearm or upper back.
+Skin prick testing for allergies, also called the puncture technique, involves applying liquid droplets of a concentrated allergen extract to the surface of the forearm or upper back.
 Both positive controls known to elicit a reaction and negative controls are applied.
 Your allergist will then make a tiny prick through each drop on the surface of your skin.

 If you are allergic to any of the substances, a raised and red bump, called a wheal, will appear within 15 to 20 minutes of the skin prick.
 The diameter of the wheal is compared to the controls to determine if there was a true allergic reaction.

-Skin prick testing is sensitive, but not very specific.
+Skin prick testing for allergies is sensitive, but not very specific.
 It accurately predicts positive results less than 50 percent of the time.
 However, a negative allergy skin test is 95 percent accurate in confirming the absence of an IgE-mediated allergy.
 Therefore, a false-negative skin allergy test result is very uncommon.

 Intradermal Skin Test